lamberta/devkit-doc/guide/native.md

-The more objects that are created, the greater the performance lag when the JavaScript engine needs to garbage collect them, and if there are any references to an object, it's memory won't be de-allocated.
+The more objects that are created, the greater the performance lag when the JavaScript engine needs to garbage collect them, and if there are any references to an object, its memory won't be de-allocated.
 It's better to reuse existing objects than create new ones, so for example:

 * Use `Date.now()` instead of `+new Date()`.